-Upon registration of a student, Information Technology Services creates a Campbell University e-mail address that is commonly used by professors, the Office of Student Services, Business Office, and others to get in contact with students for classes and other University business.
+As soon as they enroll at Campbell, students receive a Campbell University student e-mail address.
+This is the official address used by professors, the Office of Student Services, Bursar's Office, and others to contact students for classes and other University business.
 Graduates of Campbell University may keep their e-mail address for life.
-Please see the Director of Student Services and Alumni Relations if you need assistance with accessing your Campbell e-mail accounts.
+For help setting up or accessing their Campbell e-mail accounts, students should contact the IT Services Help Desk at (910) 893-1208 or helpdesk@campbell.edu.

-Vehicle Registration & Parking
+Vehicle Registration and Parking

-Any student attending Campbell University and all residents of Campbellowned housing who own and/or operate a motor vehicle on campus are required to register with Parking Services.
+Any student attending Campbell University and all residents of Campbellowned housing who own or operate a motor vehicle on campus are required to register with Parking Services.
 All students registering a vehicle will receive a decal which must be properly displayed on the vehicle.
-Commuter lots are marked. and the lot located behind the health center is used commonly by Divinity School students.
-Please note that it is important to use the appropriate parking lots on campus.
-Memorial Baptist Church and Buies Creek First Baptist Church are not campus lots.
+Divinity Students should park only in commuter lots such as the lot located behind the Health Center, Parking in any other lot may result in a ticket and fine.
+Note that Memorial Baptist Church and Buies Creek First Baptist Church are separate from Campbell University, and students may not park on their property.
 Additional information is available from the Department of Campus Safety.